 Another competitor sells "unlimited use" connections at 5 times our residential data rates.
 From what we have heard they have not been able to deliver the promised data rates.
 Secondly, every major provider has gone through the "unlimited" game before, and NONE of them provide unlimited connections any more.
 It is simply not a sustainable business practice.

-But I can get a Rogers, Telus, or Bell USB Stick for free with a contract.
+But I can get a Rogers, Telus, or Bell USB Stick or Turbo Hub for free with a contract.

 OK then, what's different about your service.

 Primarily our service and support, and secondly Choice.

 You can choose to purchase the hardware and have no contract, or to rent (or finance) the equipment and have a short term contract.

 If you choose the no contract option, you can cancel the service at any time without penalty.

 For any of the purchase or contract options, please visit the internet provider's web site for details.